OpenTermsArchive/engine/README.md

 # Open Terms Archive Engine

-This codebase is a Node.js module enabling downloading, archiving and publishing versions of documents obtained online.
+This codebase is a Node.js module enabling downloading, archiving and publishing versions of terms obtained online.
 It can be used independently from the Open Terms Archive ecosystem.
 For a high-level overview of Open Terms Archive’s wider goals and processes, please read its [public homepage](https://opentermsarchive.org).

 For documentation, visit [docs.opentermsarchive.org](https://docs.opentermsarchive.org/)